 There are plenty of things one can do to stay motivated, but I have a simple trick that I use and which I am sure will help you too.

-After all, reversing your NALFD / MASLD after losing weight and changing your eating habits and your way of living doesn’t mean much if immediately afterward you restart the past, chaotic lifestyle and gain weight again, making poor choices regarding the food you consume.
+After all, reversing your MASLD after losing weight and changing your eating habits and your way of living doesn’t mean much if immediately afterward you restart the past, chaotic lifestyle and gain weight again, making poor choices regarding the food you consume.

 Most people doing so will get their fatty liver back and cause more damage to their livers.
 So it’s vital to keep your weight under control for the rest of your life!